N-Tsunke/Network-Mapping-Ping-Test-Project/README.md

 * **Reply received:** Confirms the computer can reach the router.
 * **Time (ms):** Shows latency to the router.
 Lower is better (usually 1–5ms for local networks).
 * **No packet loss:** Indicates a stable internal connection.
 # Interpretation
-* Your local network is working correctly.
+Local network is working correctly.

 ---